About The Sister Rose Thering Fund

 "I know the power of teachers.
 It is my deepest wish that teachers in our public and parochial schools, with scholarship assistance, will be able to enroll in Jewish-Christian studies at Seton Hall University to stem the tide of ignorance in our schools and in society." - Sister Rose Thering

-The Sister Rose Thering Fund (SRTF) for Education in Jewish-Christian Studies is a community-outreach program of the Jewish-Christian studies graduate program at Seton Hall University.
-Its mission is to advance the legacy of Sister Rose Thering by fostering understanding and cooperation among Jews, Christians, and people of other religious traditions through advocacy and education.
+Founded in 1993, the Sister Rose Thering Fund for Education in Jewish-Christian Studies (SRTF) provides scholarship aid to public, private and religious school teachers and administrators who enroll in Seton Hall University’s graduate program in Jewish-Christian Studies.
+The Fund’s mission is to advance the legacy of Sister Rose Thering by fostering understanding and cooperation among Jews, Christians, and people of other religious traditions through advocacy and education.

 The state of New Jersey's 1994 legislated Mandate for Teaching Genocide and Holocaust Studies recognizes that "there is an inescapable link between violence and vandalism and ethnic and racial intolerance" and accordingly mandates: "Every board of education shall include instruction on the Holocaust and genocides in an appropriate place in the curriculum of all elementary and secondary school pupils."

 The Mandate specifies: